nadimnesar/doctor-appointment-booking/README.md

 2. Set up a local web server environment (e.g., XAMPP, WAMP) with PHP and MySQL support.

-3. Import the provided MySQL database dump (`database.sql`) into your MySQL server.
+3. Import the provided MySQL database dump (`drsappoint_db.sql`) into your MySQL server.

 4. Update the database connection settings in the PHP files (`config.php`) to match your local environment.